kjdaniels0127/Cost-of-Inequality-Socioeconomic-Status-12-Countries/README.md

 4. Nigeria only has reported college enrollment data for 2005,2010, and 2011
 5. Canada and France are excluded from HIV Incidence rates questions

+## Excel Results of Each of the Questions